 A Decade of Drug Discovery for Schizophrenia: TAAR1 and Muscarinic Agonists

-Just over a decade ago, several major pharmaceutical companies decided to abandon research and development in schizophrenia.
+Just over a decade ago, several major pharmaceutical companies decided to abandon research and development in schizophrenia medications.
 The move was disheartening to patients and researchers alike who had repeatedly heard promises of controlling more symptoms with fewer side effects.
 So why did big pharma make its departure?
-The data had come in from a massive trial comparing “typical” antipsychotics, discovered serendipitously in the 1950s to “atypical” ones released in the 1990s after years of benchwork and trials.
+The data had come in from a massive trial comparing “typical” antipsychotics, discovered serendipitously in the 1950s, to “atypical” ones released in the 1990s after years of benchwork and trials.
 Little to no improvement with the “atypicals” could be confirmed.
 The investment in drugs for schizophrenia had been costly and did not pay off—that is, not yet.

 However, the past decade has generated several promising directions for treating schizophrenia by turning to a fresh set of drug targets.
 Two new classes have no direct dopamine activity at all, acting instead on trace amine and muscarinic receptors.
-In early trials, they have shown potential to address a broader range of symptoms, including the negative and cognitive symptoms that have eluded dopamine receptor -blocking agents for decades.
+In early trials, the drugs have shown potential to address a broader range of symptoms, including the negative and cognitive symptoms that have eluded dopamine receptor blocking agents for decades.

-You can get up-to-date information on ongoing trials for TAAR1 and muscarinic drugs by searching the clinicaltrials.gov site managed by the National Institutes of Health.
-It will be important to remain cautious in our optimism, remembering how the early excitement for atypical antipsychotics in the 1990s was tempered by a larger trial that compared drugs directly.
+Up-to-date information on ongoing trials for TAAR1 and muscarinic drugs can be obtained by searching the clinicaltrials.gov site managed by the National Institutes of Health.
+It will be important to remain cautious in our optimism, remembering how the early excitement for atypical antipsychotics in the 1990s was tempered by less exuberant results of a larger trial that compared the drugs directly.
 For now, it is worth celebrating the shift in momentum toward innovative new mechanisms of action and drug discovery advances for schizophrenia.